-Physics is the study of matter, energy, and the interaction between objects.
-This advanced physics course will build a foundation of critical thinking, investigation techniques, and problem solving skill that leads to a better understanding of the world around us.
+This course satisfies the Physics graduation requirement IB Physics II is a continuation of the first year of physics that will further prepare students to be successful in IB Diploma Programme Physics and serve as great preparation for future engineers and scientists.
+The second year of the two-year IB Physics course will continue to build on a foundation of critical thinking, investigation and lab techniques, and problem solving that leads to a better understanding of the world around us.
 Throughout the course of IB Physics students will help develop interpersonal skills, manipulative skills, analytical skills, and an appreciation and ability in the entire scientific process.
-Problem solving will not require calculus, however, a strong background in mathematics is strongly encouraged.
-The first year of IB Physics will cover the following topics: measurement and uncertainty, motion, forces, gravitation, work, energy, power, momentum, collisions, oscillations and waves, and thermal physics.
+This course will cover the following topics: fields, electricity and magnetism, electromagnetic induction, atomic, nuclear and particle physics, relativity, and energy production.
+Students who successfully completed Physics A/B and have a strong desire to learn more may elect to take this course even if they have not completed IB Physics I.